 Too much or too little weight can be related to serious health issues such as malnutrition, diabetes and heart disease.
 Bulimia and anorexia compromise the quality of life for thousands of women every year, and increasingly men.
 According to Anorexia and Bulimia Care, “The UK has the highest rate of eating disorders in Europe and also of self-harm.
 Exact figures are hard to know.
 Those quoted in studies etc are only the tip of the iceberg and one must differentiate between figures for those receiving treatment as opposed to those suffering.

 Recent figures suggest that 1 in100 women has a clinically diagnosed eating disorder (approx 269,000 females in England and Wales alone) and over half have a ‘serious issue with food’ that wouldn’t be clinically diagnosed but causes them significant trouble.
 Estimates vary, but between 11 and 13 million people in this country have psychological issues or problems connected with food that often leaves them in effect on a permanent diet.
 1/4 of adults admit they feel guilty after eating.
 1/4 of adults also say that they think they would be happier if they were thinner (when in fact they are not overweight).
 6/10 women say they cannot stand the way they look and only 1 in 25 is totally happy with their body.
 1 in 6 women and 1 in 10 men regularly skip meals in an attempt to control their weight.
 On the other end of the weight see-saw is obesity, which is suggested at being more than 50% in the UK.

 Help your metabolism by stretching regularly.
-Energetically this keep the Spleen meridian flowing well so that you can metabolise easily.
-Great stretches for metabolism are the Spleen Stretch and Connecting Heaven and Earth Flush the Spleen meridian so that you keep stagnant energy moving.
+Energetically this keeps the Spleen meridian flowing well so that you can metabolise easily.
+Great stretches for metabolism are the Spleen Stretch and Flush the Spleen meridian so that you keep stagnant energy moving.
 This will help prevent toxins settling into the system.